 As a result of the Commonwealth reforms discussed above, since 1 July 2009 the Social Security Act 1991 (Cth) treats same-sex couples in the same way as heterosexual de facto couples and married couples.
 A person living in a same-sex relationship who is receiving, or applying to receive, Centrelink payments must advise Centrelink of their same-sex de facto relationship.

 A person who disagrees with a Centrelink decision may apply for that decision to be reviewed by writing to Centrelink.
 If the original decision is upheld, the person may request the decision to be reviewed by the Administrative Appeals Tribunal (AAT).
-A request for a review can be made via the AAT’s website, in person, or by telephone (AAT’s contact details are below).
+A request for a review can be made via the AAT’s website, in person, or by telephone (for the AAT’s contact details, see “Contacts”).